Spring 2014 Newsletter

 - Derek Hayes, Principal with the Boston Consulting Group, has relocated to NYC.

-The full list of board members can be found here.
+The full list of board members can be found on the CCE Leadership page.

 Help Wanted: CCE Associate Director